 The recent rapid expansion of access to information has significantly increased the demands on retrieval or classification of sentiment information from a large amount of textual data.
-The field of sentiment classification has recently received considerable attention, where the polarities of sentiment, such as positive or negative, were identified from unstructured text [11].
-A number of studies have investigated sentiment classification at document level, e.g., [9, 2], and at sentence level, e.g., [4, 5, 8]; however, the accuracy is still less than desirable.
+The field of sentiment classification has recently received considerable attention, where the polarities of sentiment, such as positive or negative, were identified from unstructured text [8].
+A number of studies have investigated sentiment classification at document level, e.g., [7, 2], and at sentence level, e.g., [4, 5, 6]; however, the accuracy is still less than desirable.
 Therefore, ranking according to the likelihood of containing sentiment information is expected to serve a crucial function in helping users.

-For this objective, Eguchi and Lavrenko [3] proposed sentiment retrieval models, aiming at finding sentences containing information with a specific sentiment polarity on a certain topic, where the topic dependence of the sentiment was considered.
+For this objective, Eguchi and Lavrenko [3] proposed sentiment retrieval models, aiming at finding information with a specific sentiment polarity on a certain topic, where the topic dependence of the sentiment was considered.
 Intuitively, the expression of sentiment in text is dependent on the topic.
 Sentiment polarities are also dependent on topics or domains.
 A couple of examples follow.
 A negative view for some voting event may be expressed using 'flaw', while a negative view for some politician may be expressed using 'reckless'.
-As another example, the adjective 'unpredictable' may have a negative orientation in an automotive review, in a phrase such as 'unpredictable steering', but it could have a positive orientation in a movie review, in a phrase such as 'unpredictable plot', as mentioned in [12] in the context of his sentiment word detection.
+As another example, the adjective 'unpredictable' may have a negative orientation in an automotive review, in a phrase such as 'unpredictable steering', but it could have a positive orientation in a movie review, in a phrase such as 'unpredictable plot', as mentioned in [9] in the context of his sentiment word detection.
 Eguchi and Lavrenko's sentiment retrieval models can address both cases based on the framework of generative language modeling, not only assuming query terms expressing a certain topic, but also assuming that the sentiment polarity of interest is specified by the user in some manner.

-For the TREC 2006 Blog Track, we first followed [3], but we set aside the topic dependence of the sentiment polarities and focused on that of the sentiment expressions since the evaluation criteria of the Blog
+For the TREC 2007 Blog Track, we followed [3], but we set aside the topic dependence of the sentiment polarities and focused on that of the sentiment expressions.

-Track did not distinguish the sentiment polarities.
 In [3], sentence level was focused in the experiments; however, the model can be applied to textual chunks of any length.
-We also explored the use of some document features as document prior probabilities in query-likelihood model [10].
+Therefore, we combines topic-relevance model and opinionrelevance model, at document level, that captures topic dependence of the opinion expressions.
+We also combines the aforementioned topic-opinion relevance models at sentence level, and accumulates the negative cross entropy between the combined relevance models and each sentence model to obtain a document-level score.

-2 A Generative Model of Opinion
+A Generative Model of Opinion